 [Editor’s note: This is an updated version of an earlier article that originally ran on March 9.]

-In late December 2019, the novel coronavirus (COVID-19) seemed like a horrific but distant problem, affecting mainland China.
-But, in this global age of travel, it expanded to other Asian countries.
+In late December 2019, the novel coronavirus (COVID-19) seemed like a horrific but distant problem affecting mainland China.
+But, in this global age of travel, it quickly expanded to other Asian countries.
 Then it hit Europe.
 And then, in January, the United States.
 The number of coronavirus cases—and deaths—in the U.S. continues to surge.
 On March 26, the United States took on the undesirable mantle of having the most coronavirus cases in the world, with at least 82,100 reported cases.
-As of the morning of April 3, that number rose to at least 244,228, and it continues to climb.
+As of May 6, that number has surged to 1.2 million-plus, and it continues to climb.
 The U.S. death toll has soared to more than 71,077, a number that is frequently increasing by more than 2,000 a day.

-WHO declared COVID-19 a pandemic on March 12.
+The WHO declared COVID-19 a pandemic on March 12.
 President Trump addressed the nation on March 13 to declare a national emergency.
 While he takes “no responsibility” for coronavirus failures, the move allows the freer flow of federal aid to state and local governments and makes it easier to rush medical resources to places that need them the most.
-On March 16, he issued his “15 Days to Slow the Spread,” which he extended on March 29 through April 30, advising Americans to avoid nonessential travel, bars and restaurants, gathering in groups of 10 or more, and staying away from work.
 To date, providing medical workers with the supplies they need remains a challenge.

 So what about our travel plans?
-Spring break is ruined, but what about summer vacation?
-Will that be salvaged?
+Will summer vacation be salvaged?
 When can we travel again?

 It’s important to understand what’s real, what’s misinformation, and what’s plain hysteria.
 Here’s everything you need to know specifically about travel in the United States.